 In custody proceedings, courts should make clear to all parties how fees will be determined and how and by whom the fees are to be paid.
-Lawyers and court-appointed advisors, unless functioning as volunteer advocates, should be paid in accordance with prevailing legal standards of reasonableness.
+Lawyers and court-appointed advisors best interests advocates, unless functioning as volunteer advocates, should be paid in accordance with prevailing legal standards of reasonableness.

 This section recognizes that most states do not have public funds available to compensate children's representatives in custody disputes other than abuse or neglect proceedings.
 The ordinary approach will be for the court to assess fees against the parties, taking into account significant disparities in ability to pay and awarding fees in proportion to ability to pay.

 Payment from the parties may be made into an account administered by the court for such purposes or into an attorney's trust account designated by the court.
+This section recognizes judicial discretion to allocate fees.
+Courts typically take into account not only ability to pay but a variety of factors affecting the fairness of the allocation.
+Courts should be alert to the potential for economic coercion by one party against the other where there is a significant disparity in income-earning ability.
+A court's authority to impose monetary sanctions, including attorneys fees, for bad faith tactics in litigation is not affected by this section.

+In some cases, however, public funds will be available under other provisions of state law for fees and expenses in private custody disputes.
+Recently, the American Bar Association House of Delegates called for states "to provide legal counsel as a matter of right at public expense to low income persons in those categories of adversarial proceedings where basic human needs are at stake, such as those involving shelter, sustenance, safety, health or child custody as determined by each jurisdiction."
+Recommendation 112A, ABA House of Delegates (Aug.
+7-8, 2006).
+Thus, the ABA's "civil Gideon" challenge includes the need for funding at the state or local level for the representation of indigent children embroiled in custody disputes.
-This section recognizes, however, that in some cases public funds will be available under other provisions of state law for fees and expenses in private custody disputes.
-In any event, fee requests must be in writing and in sufficient detail to enable courts to make a determination that the request is reasonable.
-Courts may also require periodic reporting from appointed representatives regarding their services and

-1 fees.
-2 3 4 5 6 7 The award of fees and expenses in appropriate cases may include reasonable costs for expert witnesses, investigative services, research, and other activities where the attorney or court-appointed advisor demonstrates to the court that such expenses are necessary to accomplish the objective of the proceeding.
-8 SECTION 21.
+Fee requests must be in writing and in sufficient detail to enable courts to make a determination that the request is reasonable.
+Courts also may require periodic reporting from appointed representatives regarding their services and fees.
+The award of fees and expenses in appropriate cases may include reasonable costs for expert witnesses, investigative services, research, and other activities where the attorney or court-appointed advisor best interests advocate demonstrates to the court that such expenses are necessary to accomplish the objective of the proceeding.
+Courts should ensure, of course, that the award of fees and expenses of counsel does not interfere with a party's ability to satisfy a child support obligation.

+SECTION 21.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 9 applying and construing this uniform act, consideration must be given to the need to promote 10 uniformity of the law with respect to its subject matter among states that enact it.
-11 SECTION 22.
+In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

+uniformity of the law with respect to its subject matter among states that enact it.
+SECTION 22.
 REPEALS.
-The following acts and parts of acts are repealed: 12 (1) 13 (2) 14 (3)] 15 SECTION 23.
+The following acts and parts of acts are repealed: $(1)\ldots\ldots$ $(2)\ldots\ldots$ $(3)\ldots\ldots$ SECTION 23.
+CONFORMING AMENDMENTS.
+The following acts or parts of acts are amended to conform to the terminology used in this Act [act]: Legislative Note: Statutes that refer to children's representatives by terminology different from that used in this act may need to be amended to conform to the terminology used in this act.
+SECTION 24.
 EFFECTIVE DATE.
 This [act] takes effect on